spaceavocado/librarian/readme.md

 > The library is being build as **CommonJS** module and **ESM**.

+## Online Sandbox

+The library could be tested in the online sandbox [https://librarian-sandbox.web.app/](https://librarian-sandbox.web.app/).

 ## Usage

 An evaluable search expression could be created directly from the evaluable core expression functions or parsed from the raw expression input.